hoch/motw-2015/README.md

 $ gulp deploy
 ~~~

 To access the deployed site, open this URL in your browser.
+Change `USERNAME` and `MYREPOSITORY` accordingly.
 ~~~
 https://USERNAME.github.io/MYREPOSITORY
 ~~~